So, you are thinking of joining a Cruising Club?........ Why Lymm?

 Their is no charge made to club members for these facilities.

-Currently there is a 2 year waiting list and moorings are only issued to existing members.
+Currently we are taking on new members and moorings are only issued to members.

 They are allocated in a manner which optimises the space that comes available by our Mooring Officer.